Parliamentary.ai

 Overview

-This bill aims to prohibit new licenses for oil and gas exploration and onshore hydraulic fracturing in the UK.
-It also changes the Oil and Gas Authority's (OGA) main goal to meeting the UK's 2050 carbon reduction target, requiring the OGA to create strategies for phasing out fossil fuels and transitioning to renewable energy.
+This bill aims to halt petroleum extraction and onshore hydraulic fracturing in the UK, shifting the Oil and Gas Authority's (OGA) focus to meeting the UK's 2050 carbon reduction targets.
+It mandates the OGA to create strategies for phasing out fossil fuels and transitioning to renewable energies, including support for affected workers and regions.

 Description

-- Prohibition of New Licenses: The bill prohibits the granting of new licenses for searching, boring for, and extracting petroleum.
-It also bans new licenses for onshore hydraulic fracturing (fracking), except under specific circumstances.
+• Prohibition of Licensing: It prohibits the granting of new licenses for searching, boring for, and extracting petroleum, and for onshore hydraulic fracturing.

-- Existing Licenses: Existing licenses will be valid for five years from the bill's passing.
-After this period, the Secretary of State will review whether extending them aligns with the new carbon reduction objective and OGA's transition plan.
+• Existing Licenses: Existing licenses are valid for five years, after which the Secretary of State will review their compatibility with the new principal objective and OGA strategy before granting extensions.

-- OGA's New Objective: The OGA's primary goal is altered to achieving the UK's net-zero carbon emissions target by 2050 (as per the Climate Change Act 2008).
+• Amended OGA Objective: The OGA's principal objective is changed to achieving the UK's net-zero carbon target for 2050 (as per the Climate Change Act 2008).

-- OGA's Transition Strategy: The OGA must create a strategy within a year, including plans to phase out petroleum extraction and use by 2050 and a transition plan for regions economically dependent on the petroleum industry.
-This plan should include investment, retraining, and support for workers transitioning to renewable energy jobs and eliminating investment in foreign fossil fuel extraction.
-This strategy needs parliamentary approval.
+• OGA Strategy: The OGA must create and parliament-approve a strategy within one year, including plans to phase out petroleum and other fossil fuels by 2050, a transition plan for petroleum-dependent regions (with provisions for worker retraining, relocation, and financial support), and recommendations for eliminating investment in foreign fossil fuel extraction.

 Government Spending